-- Students in graduate programs at other universities who wish to take one or more courses in an AUD graduate program for credit towards their program requirements at - Individuals pursuing a professional designation (e.g., Certified Public Accountant, Professional Engineer, etc.) who may be required to take specific graduate-level courses in one or more disciplines as part of the qualification requirements for that professional designation.
+- Students in graduate programs at other universities who wish to take one or more courses in an AUD graduate program for credit towards their program requirements at their home universities, and - Individuals pursuing a professional designation (e.g., Certified Public Accountant, Professional Engineer, etc.) who may be required to take specific graduate-level courses in one or more disciplines as part of the qualification requirements for that professional designation.